FAIRplus/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-hackmd.md

 ## Use the FAIRplus Recipe Template as guide

 The FAIRPlus Cookbook Team is working at establishing a standard layout for easing the creation of a new recipe.
-The template contains key sections and outlines, which will help boostrap the process.
+The template contains key sections and outlines, which will help bootstrap the process.

 [recipe template](https://github.com/FAIRplus/the-fair-cookbook/edit/dev/docs/content/recipes/help/recipe-template.md)